godaddy/asherah/docs/TestingApproach.md

 - Decrypt operation for the encrypted payload generated in all languages

 ## Future Work
-- Expand CLTF by adding additional inter-language features.
+- Expand the testing framework by adding additional inter-platform features.
 - Add test cases for queued key rotation when implemented.